 Significant and high hazard dams are located in both rural and populated areas in the CVCOG planning area.
 Although low hazard dams are those at which failure or misoperation probably would not result in loss of human life and would cause limited economic and/or environmental losses, damage to agriculture and housing is possible due to the amount of low hazard dams in each county.

 Flooding is the most prominent effect of dam failure.
-If the dam failure is severe, a large amount of water would enter the downstream waterways forcing them out of their banks.
-There may be significant environmental effects, resulting in flooding that could disperse debris and hazardous materials downstream that can damage local ecosystems.
-In addition debris carried downstream can block traffic flow, cause power outages, and disrupt local utilities such as water and wastewater.
-Surge waves resulting from dam breaks have the potential to create major losses.
+If the dam failure is severe enough, a large amount of water would enter the downstream waterways forcing them out of their banks.